You’re minutes away from learning how to track and measure the return on investment (ROI) from all of your digital marketing.

 Your tracking ID code is what Google uses to track activities throughout your website.
 This code must be added to all of your pages or else you won’t be able to report on every website visit.

 Advanced Tip: If you already have a lot of tracking codes on your website and it’s getting unruly, then I recommend using the free Google Tag Manager tool.
 With this tool, you’ll place a code from the Tag Manager on all the pages of your website, and then your analytics tracking ID code goes into the Tag Manager.
-Later, any changes you make to codes in the Tag Manager – whether that means altering your tracking ID or inserting new tracking codes for different purposes – will be instantly reflected side-wide.
+Later, any changes you make to codes in the Tag Manager – whether that means altering your tracking ID or inserting new tracking codes for different purposes – will be instantly reflected site-wide.
 No more need to make changes on every single page of your site.

 Adding the analytics tracking code is easy if your site is built in WordPress or another CMS like Joomla or Drupal; simply add the tracking ID code to your site’s header template file.
 This template is used on every page of your site.
 Alternatively, the tracking code can be added manually to each page.